 So, if you weigh your coffee beans before you grind them you’ll overcome two problems.
-Firstly, you’re measurement is going to be far more accurate for you’re taking into account the varying bean densities.
+Firstly, your measurement is going to be far more accurate for you’re taking into account the varying bean densities.
 Secondly, you don’t have to rely on visual approximation, which you would when using a “standard coffee scoop”.

 What’s the best way of getting started measuring your coffee?
 Invest in an accurate digital scale that measures both in grams and ounces.
 Make sure it has a way to zero out the scale and goes up in 1 gram increments.
 Start with the standard measure that is appropriate for your favorite brewing technique.